project-error/projecterror.dev/docs/npwd/start/Config.md

 - `useResourceIntegration`
   - Set this to `true` you're running a framework that handles character details (identifier, name, etc) independent.
   - `default`: **false**
+- `toggleKey`
+  - The IO parameter ID to use for the default binding, e.g. `f3`.

 ### Database